Paris Mayo guilty of murdering son hours after birth

 The court heard how Mayo had a difficult family life and her father, who was terminally ill at the time Stanley was born and died shortly after, made her feel "worthless".

+In her testimony, Mayo described how she started having sex at 13 and used it as a way to get people to like her because she was "insecure" due to her family situation.

-Experts disagreed about her state of mind, with one of the opinion she had "created a false memory" while another saying she was "remarkably well intact".
+Experts disagreed about her state of mind, with one of the opinion she had "created a false memory" while another said she was "remarkably well intact".

 Mayo cried in the dock after the jury, made up of five men and seven women, returned a majority guilty verdict for murder.

+A spokesperson for the Crown Prosecution Service said Stanley's "short life was filled with pain and suffering when he should have been nurtured and loved".

+"[Mayo] chose to hide her pregnancy, give birth alone and kill her baby, then hide his body despite accepting that she had a family who would have supported her."

-She was remanded in custody and is set to return to Worcester Crown Court on Monday to be sentenced.
+The 19-year-old was remanded in custody and is set to return to Worcester Crown Court on Monday to be sentenced.